-So, the prosecutors can certainly help you if you pay back the money if you don’t have any criminal record and there’s not multiple victims — these are all factors that are looked at in white collar crimes.
+So, the prosecutors can certainly help you if you pay back the money if you don't have any criminal record and there are not multiple victims — these are all factors that are looked at in white-collar crimes.
 To put yourself in the best possible position:

 - thirdly, you're going to want to listen to your lawyer.

-Your lawyer is going to look at the facts and circumstances of the case and see what makes sense for you.
-That’s the key.
-That’s the crucial thing that you need to understand — your lawyer will drive the case.
+Your lawyer will look at the facts and circumstances of the case and see what makes sense for you.
+That's the key.
+That's the crucial thing you must understand — your lawyer will drive the case.

-They’re going to decide with your advice as far as giving information to the lawyer, exactly what the game plan is and how you’re going to put yourself in the best position to avoid federal prison time.
+They're going to decide with your advice regarding giving information to the lawyer, exactly what the game plan is and how you're going to put yourself in the best position to avoid federal prison time.

 So, I would suggest you pick the phone up.
-I set up meetings all the time with people who are charged with white collar crimes.
-We’ll get a game plan and strategy together so we can put you in the best possible position moving forward.
+I set up meetings all the time with people who are charged with white-collar crimes.
+We'll get together a game plan and strategy to put you in the best possible position.